REZ3X/rejaka_web/public/blog/posts/triggerDatabaseSQL/index.md

-# Database Triggers Explained: Automatic SQL Magic That Actually Works ✨
+# Database Triggers Explained: Automatic SQL Operations

-Hey there, database enthusiasts! 👋 Ever wondered how some databases seem to "magically" update related data, maintain logs, or enforce complex business rules without you writing a single line of application code?
+Ever wondered how some databases automatically update related data, maintain logs, or enforce complex business rules without application code?

-Meet **Database Triggers** – the unsung heroes of your database that work 24/7 behind the scenes, like that friend who always has your back! 🦸‍♂️

-Think of triggers as your database's personal assistants who never sleep, never take breaks, and always execute your instructions perfectly.
-They're watching every INSERT, UPDATE, and DELETE operation, ready to spring into action when needed.

-Ready to unlock this superpower?
-Let's dive in! 🚀
+Database triggers are stored procedures that run automatically when specific events happen in your database.
+They work behind the scenes, watching every INSERT, UPDATE, and DELETE operation.

+Think of triggers as database-level automation that executes your instructions consistently, regardless of which application makes the change.
+Let's explore how they work.

 ---

-## 🤔 What Are Database Triggers Anyway?
+## What Are Database Triggers?

-Database triggers are **special stored procedures that run automatically** when specific events happen in your database.
-The key word here is **automatically** – you don't call them, they just... happen!
+Database triggers are special stored procedures that run automatically when specific events happen in your database.
+The key word here is automatically - you don't call them, they execute on their own.

 ### Think of it like this: